Benjo6/Mini-Project-2_Business-Process-Modelling/README.md

 *b) handling of customer complains*

-I choice process B for this assignment
+I selected process B for this assignment

 **Requirements**

-In this assignment I have to implement a process with business rules, software services and human tasks.
+In this assignment, I have to implement a process with business rules, software services and human tasks.

 ## The Application

-The application has two different ways to be executed.
-The first approach is through the server application made through springboot.
-Within this service application can you start a process which gives you tasks to solve for completing the process.
-The second way is through a Javascript console application that asks you a couple of questions before executing the entire process
+There are two distinct ways to run the program.
+The first method uses a server application created using SpringBoot.
+You can start a process within this service application that gives you tasks to complete in order to complete the process.
+The second method uses a Javascript console application that queries you briefly before starting the complete procedure.

 **The Process**